brettwooldridge/HikariCP/README.md

 #### Configuration (knobs, baby!)
-The following are the various properties that can be configured in the pool, their behavior, and their defaults.  **HikariCP uses milliseconds for *all* time values, be careful.**
+The following are the various properties that can be configured in the pool, their behavior, and their defaults.
 Rather than coming out of the box with almost nothing configured, HikariCP comes with *sane* defaults that let a great many deployments run without any additional tweaking (except for the DataSource and DataSource properties).

+<sup>:warning:</sup>&nbsp;*HikariCP uses milliseconds for *all* time values, be careful.*

 :hash:``acquireIncrement``<br/>
 This property controls the maximum number of connections that are acquired at one time, with